LucasSaintarbor/rancher-docs/docs/how-to-guides/new-user-guides/backup-restore-and-disaster-recovery/back-up-rancher.md

 1. Click **Create**.
 1. Create the Backup with the form, or with the YAML editor.
    - For configuring the Backup details using the form, click **Create** and refer to the [configuration reference](../../../reference-guides/backup-restore-configuration/backup-configuration.md) and to the [examples.](../../../reference-guides/backup-restore-configuration/examples.md#backup)
    - For using the YAML editor, we can click **Create > Create from YAML**.
-Enter the Backup YAML.
+Enter the Backup YAML referncing the `rancher-back` chart.
 This example Backup custom resource would create encrypted recurring backups in S3.
 The app uses the `credentialSecretNamespace` value to determine where to look for the S3 backup secret:

       ```yaml
       apiVersion: resources.cattle.io/v1